inoda/journal/README.md

 ## Features

-- Basic CRUD for journal entries with a tagging system to categorize/search for entries.
+- Basic CRUD for journal entries.
 - Sharing via secret link or public post.
 Access can be revoked at any time.
 - Customizable prompts to help you kick off journaling.